Zum Hauptinhalt springen Zur Suche springen Zur Hauptnavigation springen

 The First War: Is AI Even Possible?

-1. Gödel and Foundational Objections to AI
+1 Gödel and a Foundational Objection to AI

-The Second War: Architectures of the Mind
+The Second War: Architectures for Intelligence

-3. How Computer Science Saved the Mind
+3 How Computer Science Saved the Mind

-4. Implementing an Intelligence
+4 Implementing an Intelligence

 The Third War: Mental Semantics and Mental Symbols

-5. The Strange Case of the Missing Meaning: Can Computers Think About Things?
+5 The Strange Case of the Missing Meaning: Can Computers Think About Things?

-The Fourth War: The Frame Problem: Rationality and Creativity
+The Fourth War: Rationality, Relevance, and Creativity

-6. What is Relevant to What?: The Frame Problem
+6 What is Relevant to What?
+The Frame Problem

 Introduction

-7. What about Consciousness?
+7 What about Consciousness?

-8. Ethical Issues Surrounding AI Applications
+8 Ethical Issues Surrounding AI Applications

-9. Could Embodied AIs be Ethical Agents
+9 Could Embodied AIs be Ethical Agents?

 Notes